ntucllab/CLImage_Dataset/README.md

 ### HIT Design

-Human Intelligence Task (HIT) is the unit of works in Amazon mTurk.
+Human Intelligence Task (HIT) is the unit of work in Amazon mTurk.
 We have several designs to make the submission page friendly:

 * Enlarge the tiny 32\*32 pixels images to 200\*200 pixels for clarity.